Shyp/waterline/README.md

   - create
   - update
   - destroy
-  - count

 In addition you also have the following helper methods:

   - createEach
-  - findOrCreateEach
-  - findOrCreate
   - findOneLike
   - findLike
   - startsWith
   - endsWith
   - contains

-Based on your Collection attributes you also have dynamic finders.
-So given a `name` attribute the following queries will be available:

-  - findOneByName
-  - findOneByNameIn
-  - findOneByNameLike
-  - findByName
-  - findByNameIn
-  - findByNameLike
-  - countByName
-  - countByNameIn
-  - countByNameLike
-  - nameStartsWith
-  - nameEndsWith
-  - nameContains

 ## Pagination